doguscetinoglu/PartOne/Calculator/readme.md

-## Taxi Fare Calculator

-This Java program calculates the taxi fare based on the distance provided by the user.

-### Usage

-1. Compile the code: `javac Main.java`
-2. Run the program: `java Main`
-3. Enter the distance in kilometers when prompted.

-### Contact

-Doğuş Çetinoğlu - [doguscetinoglu@gmail.com]

 # Simple Calculator

 This Java program performs four basic mathematical operations on two numbers entered by the user: addition, subtraction, multiplication, and division.